Planning Division Fees: 2021 Fees

 Planning and Zoning Commission (PZC)

-The Planning and Zoning Commission reviews all applications for Planned Unit Development Districts, conditional uses, preliminary & final plats, and provides a recommendation to City Council for rezoning’s.
-The Commission typically meets on two Thursday’s each month at the Dublin Municipal Building, 5200 Emerald Parkway at 6:30 p.m. unless otherwise advertised.
+The Planning & Zoning Commission reviews all applications for Planned Unit Development Districts (PUD), Bridge Street District (BSD), Conditional Uses, Preliminary & Final plat, and provides a recommendation to City Council for Rezoning Applications.
+The Commission typically meets on two Thursday’s each month at 6:30 p.m. unless otherwise advertised.

 Planned Unit Development District (PUD)